JoshFagan/sphero_toolbox/matlab_installation.md

       Follow [these instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) to add the `Windows_Alias` folder in the `sphero_toolbox` to your system path.
 This folder (`Windows_Alias`) already exists in this toolbox (`sphero_toolbox`), all you need to do is add it to your system path.
 One helpful note when you are following those instructions, after you select "New" you can also select "Browse" to bring up a dialog box to find the `Windows_Alias` directory, instead of having the type the path out by hand.
       </details>
 7. Run the commands indicated by Matlab

+8. Test to make sure everything worked properly by executing the following command in the matlab command window:

+   `m = rosmessage('sphero_msgs/DriveControlAction')`

+   If it gives you an error, then something has gone wrong and you need to check in with a TA